Director: Lana Wachowski, Andy Wachowski, Tom Tykwer

 Cloud Atlas doesn’t merely stick characters influencing others or high ideas of reincarnation placing each in a meaningful position through time—it also uses their legacies.
 Frobisher’s magnum opus symphony from the 30s becomes an enduring marker of hope; Cavendish’s retirement home jail break of 2012 a movie to possibly help a year 2144 fabricated life transform into a God; the 19th century diary of Ewing’s dying lawyer timeless inspiration; and love letters half a century old reborn as familial history of happier days expired.
 Our immortality is manifested through our work; one word, note, altering everything.
 Art survives via emotion and remains long after its creator is gone.
 This is how we never truly die—everyone on Earth touching at least one person who won’t forget.

-Mitchell’s novel is full of lofty insights distilled here in way that aligns tonal similarities together.
+Mitchell’s novel is full of lofty insights distilled here in a way that aligns tonal similarities together.
 Imprisonment, escape, action, drama, and comedy exist in each of the six stories, growing stronger alongside their partners’ equally emotive shift.
 Epiphanies occur simultaneously and yet decades apart.
 Mankind is always left for dead and yet able to rise to the occasion when necessary.
 The phrase “the weak are meat and the strong do eat” comes up often and it is very apt when concerning the themes of slavery and power running rampant, but what the strong don’t realize until too late is how the weak won’t stay prone forever.
 Eventually they’ll have a spark of recognition to act legally, illegally, morally, or amorally.
 Retribution and justice will be served and the cycle will restart.

 Heroes big and small exist in every era—Ewing protecting the slave Autua (David Gyasi) and vice versa; Neo Seoul rebel Hae-Joo Im (Strugess again) trying to release his time’s androids from servitude; Rey doing her journalistic duty to stop big oil from murdering innocents.
 They fight for honor, life, and happiness as antagonistic forces push against them with rules (Weaving’s Nurse Noakes oppressing Cavendish’s wrongly imprisoned senior citizen), death (Weaving’s 70s hitman Bill Smoke and Hugh Grant‘s feral cannibal wreaking havoc as humanity reboots), or superiority (Broadbent’s Ayrs intellectually abusing the one man willing to help rejuvenate his career).
 The characters may change but the story stays the same.